 I hope this helps someone out there debugging the same and saving a lot of hours investigating.

-Your root-ca-bundle-file, you've set in
+Your root-ca-bundle-file or a environment variable, you've set in

 config.toml, is too big!
 Reduce the length.